carlherrmann/hdsu-bioquant/content/author/admin/_index.md

 We are contributing to the **OpenLab Epigenomics** initiative to provide support and expertise to groups generating large scale epigenomics datasets like ChIP-seq, ATAC-seq and chromatin interaction data.

+**RESEARCH NEWS**

-*We are contributing to the SARS-CoV-2 research effort and developped MapMyCorona, an interactive website to display blast results of viral sequences to available SARS-CoV-2 sequences in a geographical and temporal fashion*
+We are contributing to the SARS-CoV-2 research effort and developped MapMyCorona, an interactive website to display blast results of viral sequences to available SARS-CoV-2 sequences in a geographical and temporal fashion

 Links: